ryan-rocketsoftware/react-checkbox-tree/README.md

 a few of the major commands needed to get started.

 ### COMMANDS ###
+- `clean` - Removes dist folder
+- `clean:demo` - Removes example dist folder
+- `clean:build` - Removes build folder
+- `build-component` - Bundle the component for production and for demo
+- `build-demo` - Bundle the demo application
+- `start-demo` - Run the demo in the browser
+- `publish-demo` - Deploy the demo to gh-pages branch
+- `view-source-map` - View the depenendency tree and file size
-`build` - Bundle the component for production `start:dev` - Run the demo in the browser with original source `start:prod` - Run the demo in the browser with production bundle `start:examples:*` - Run specified demo in the browser.
+- `build:main` - Bundle the component for production
+- `start:dev` - Run the demo in the browser with original source
+- `start:prod` - Run the demo in the browser with production bundle
+- `start:examples:*` - Run specified demo in the browser.
 Replace the * with the name of the demo.
-`test` - Run all tests
+- `test` - Run all tests
-`test:details` - Run all tests with details `test:coverage` - Run all tests with code coverage `test:snapshot:cleanup` - Remove old outdated snapshots prior to running tests
+- `test:details` - Run all tests with details
+- `test:coverage` - Run all tests with code coverage
+- `test:snapshot:cleanup` - Remove old outdated snapshots prior to running tests

 ### TODO ###